1900 Galveston hurricane: Preparations

-On September 4, the Weather Bureau's Galveston office began receiving warnings from the Bureau's central office in Washington, D.C., that a tropical disturbance had moved northward over Cuba.
+On September 4, the Weather Bureau's Galveston office began receiving warnings from the Bureau's central office in Washington, D.C. that a tropical disturbance had moved northward over Cuba.
 At the time, they discouraged the use of terms such as "hurricane" or "tornado" to avoid panicking residents in the path of any storm event.
-The Weather Bureau forecasters had no way of knowing the storm's trajectory, as Weather Bureau director Willis Moore implemented a policy to block telegraph reports from Cuban meteorologists at the Belen Observatory in Havana – considered one of the most advanced meteorological institutions in the world at the time – due to tensions in the aftermath of the Spanish–American War.
+The Weather Bureau forecasters had no way of knowing the storm's trajectory, as Weather Bureau director Willis Luther Moore implemented a policy to block telegraph reports from Cuban meteorologists at the meteorological observatory of the Colegio de Belén in Havana – considered one of the most advanced meteorological institutions in the world at the time – due to tensions in the aftermath of the Spanish–American War.
 Moore also changed protocol to force local Weather Bureau offices to seek authorization from the central office before issuing storm warnings.

-Weather Bureau forecasters believed that the storm had begun a northward curve into Florida and that it would eventually turn northeastward and emerge over the Atlantic.
+Weather Bureau forecasters believed that the storm had begun a northward curve into Florida and that it would eventually turn northeastward and emerge over the Atlantic Ocean.
 As a result, the central office of the Weather Bureau issued a storm warning in Florida from Cedar Key to Miami on September 5.
 By the following day, a hurricane warning was in effect along the coast from Cedar Key to Savannah, Georgia, while storm warnings were displayed from Charleston, South Carolina, to Kitty Hawk, North Carolina, as well as from Pensacola, Florida, to New Orleans, Louisiana.
 Cuban forecasters adamantly disagreed with the Weather Bureau, saying the hurricane would continue west.
 One Cuban forecaster predicted the hurricane would continue into central Texas near San Antonio.

 In Galveston on the morning of September 8, the swells persisted despite only partly cloudy skies.
 Largely because of the unremarkable weather, few residents saw cause for concern.
 Few people evacuated across Galveston's bridges to the mainland, and the majority of the population was unconcerned by the rain clouds that began rolling in by midmorning.
 According to his memoirs, Isaac Cline personally traveled by horse along the beach and other low-lying areas to warn people of the storm's approach.
-However, these accounts by Cline and his brother, Galveston meteorologist Joseph L. Cline, have been in dispute since.
+However, these accounts by Cline and his brother, Galveston meteorologist Joseph L. Cline, have since been in dispute.
 Although Isaac Cline is credited with issuing a hurricane warning without permission from the Bureau's central office, author Erik Larson points to his earlier insistence that a seawall was unnecessary and his notion that an intense hurricane could not strike the island, with Cline even considering it "simply an absurd delusion" to believe otherwise.
 Further, according to Larson, no other survivors are known to have corroborated these accounts.